 - Continued Care When Your Provider Leaves Network.
 Notice that if your provider leaves your health plan's network, you may continue a course of treatment for up to 90 days or through your pregnancy if you are in the second trimester.

 - Provider Directory.
 Your health plan must provide a listing by specialty, of the name, address, and telephone number of all participating providers and facilities.
 It must also include doctor board certification information, languages spoken and any affiliations with participating hospitals.
 The listing must be posted on your health plan's website.
 The listing must be updated within 15 days of the addition or termination of a provider from your health plan's network or a change in a doctor's hospital affiliation.

 - Your health plan must give you its address and telephone number.

 - Your health plan must describe how you can submit a claim for health care services.
-Health plans must accept claims submitted through the internet, by e-mail, or by fax.
+Health plans must accept claims submitted online, by email, or by fax.

 - Your health plan must describe how it meets the needs of non-English speaking members.

 - Your health plan must provide a description of how you can participate in the development of its policies.